-Take an 80-acre (32 hectare) farm in Madison County, Iowa, owned by a client of Peoples Company, a farmland manager.
+Take an 80-acre farm in Madison County, Iowa, owned by a client of Peoples Co., a farmland manager.
 The farmer who rented the land at $375 an acre last year offered $315 for this year, said Steve Bruere, president of the company.
 The owner turned him down, and rented it to a neighbor for $325 -- plus a hefty bonus if gross income tops $750.

 There are growing numbers of other examples.
-Miller, of the Iowa Farm Bureau, said he learned about a farmer near Marshalltown, in central Iowa, who had walked away from 650 acres (263 hectares) of crop ground because he could not pay the rent.
+Miller, of the Iowa Farm Bureau, said he learned about a farmer near Marshalltown, in central Iowa, who had walked away from 650 acres of crop ground because he couldn't pay the rent.
 Just days later, he was told a north-central Iowa farmer breached his lease on 6,500 acres.

 Concern about broken leases has some landlords reviewing legal options, according to Roger A. McEowen, director of the Iowa State University Center for Agricultural Law and Taxation.
 His staff began fielding phone calls from nervous landowners last autumn.